mgreiler/se-unlocked/Transcripts/EP_72_Barak_Brudo.md

 result of a test on this file.

 These two files joined together, then we're deleted in the compiling process, creating this file instead there the description of the.
-Standard for Sbam describes I think over 43 different types of relationships.
+Standard for SBOM describes I think over 43 different types of relationships.
 I don't remember them all, but yes, dependencies is the most common.
 And again, you can describe dependencies in a graph, which is very helpful.

-But an ESBA is so much more because it is has other uses.
+But an SBOM is so much more because it has other uses.
 For example, each of these open source libraries has their own license. some of these licenses.
 There are many different types of licenses.
-Some of these licenses say that if you include that, that library in your product, it has to be open source.
+Some of these licenses say that if you include that, library in your product, it has to be open source.

 You can't use it if you're using it for something that is proprietary.
-If you don't follow the chain of, of let's call a chain of dependency all the way through, you might inadvertently.
-Such a piece of license in your software, and suddenly your IP is meaningless.
+If you don't follow the chain of, of let's call a chain of dependency all the way through, you might inadvertently include such a piece of license in your software, and suddenly your IP is meaningless.
 Everything you do becomes open source.

 It's called licensed.
 Yeah, it's called licensed poison.
 Okay.
 And a lot of people that are let's call it legally minded, spend a lot of time and effort to make sure that everything that is included in enterprise software does not inadvertently somewhere include one of these licenses.
-That's just one of the uses that you can use an SBO for.
+That's just one of the uses that you can use an SBOM for.

-Some other examples is once you have a full list of everything in your.
+Some other examples is once you have a full list of everything in your software.
 A full list makes it a lot easier, first of all to search for vulnerabilities, to search for exploits.
 It also enables you to take the whole list, plug it into a database of vulnerabilities and give back a full list of everything that might be a problem, including where it is in your software.

 You need to remember that software is a very, very dynamic thing.
-It also gets old, very, very, So if you have a legacy system that the people who wrote or developed are no longer with you, maybe on old servers, having an SBO for those systems make it so much easier to suddenly tackle known and, and very, very rapidly becoming a problem.
+It also gets old, very, very quickly.
+So if you have a legacy system that the people who wrote or developed are no longer with you, maybe on old servers, having an SBOM for those systems make it so much easier to suddenly tackle known and, very, very rapidly becoming a problem.

-New vulnerability, for example, to log four j instance late last year in December was a huge problem, still is for a lot of.
+New vulnerability, for example, the logs for j instance late last year in December was a huge problem, still is for a lot of companys.
 Mainly because they weren't sure if they had that particular problematic version.
 And even if they did, where exactly was it?
 Remember that a certain piece of software or library could be included numerous times in various places, locations.

 The fact that you possibly may have found it once doesn't mean that you're now free and clear.
-So having an sbam that tells you exactly where everything is, including.
+So having an SBOM that tells you exactly where everything is, including.
 Relative path of various libraries, including the exact version, including the exact license.
 It tells you basically everything you need to know about your software.

 Very handy.
-Okay,

-[00:07:29] **Michaela:** so you made a lot of arguments for such a as bomb thing, right?
+[00:07:29] **Michaela:**  Okay, so you made a lot of arguments for such an SBOM thing, right?
 So we need it because obviously we are depending on third party libraries and you know, we don't know where it is.
-So now, , when I think about a list of all the software that I'm using, first of all, as you said, it's dynamic.
+So now, um, when I think about a list of all the software that I'm using, first of all, as you said, it's dynamic.
 So it's changing a lot.

 And first of all, creating it will be definitely quite tedious.
-So how, how I'm going to work with such a sbo?
+So how, how I'm going to work with such a SBOM?
 Is it, is it something that's extracted from my software?
 And then updated automatically?
 Or do I have to write that by, you know, by hand?
 How, how does it work?

-[00:08:04] **Barak:** Well, The reason that the executive order and, and the SSVF and other let's call it people of conscience are, are saying to use it, is that it's not the responsibility of the user to produce this list of components.
+[00:08:04] **Barak:** Well, The reason that the executive order and, and the ssdf and other let's call it people of conscience are, are saying to use it, is that it's not the responsibility of the user to produce this list of components.

 It's actually the responsibility of the producer.
-So the idea is that everybody who produces software will include in their pipe. a little piece of software that produces an sba.
-Obviously the SBA needs to be recreated every time you recompile your software.
+So the idea is that everybody who produces software will include in their pipeline.
+A little piece of software that produces an sba.
+Obviously the SBOM needs to be recreated every time you recompile your software.
 Mm-hmm. .
 Now, if you are using third party software, then you need to request an ESBA with that piece of software too.

-The thing is that like you said, some people already recognize the importance of escom and they wanted to run the, the program that creates it themselves on their own software.
-But some people let's call. , very, very zealous for their IP rights, are worried that if you break open their software to look what's inside, to see what's under the hood, you may discover some things that they don't want you to see, for example, that they're using very old libraries, unpatched un unmitigated with, with, even, even though they have known vulnerabilities, just because a lot of.
+The thing is that like you said, some people already recognize the importance of SBOM and they wanted to run the, the program that creates it themselves on their own software.
+But some people let's call them, very, very zealous for their IP rights, are worried that if you break open their software to look what's inside, to see what's under the hood, you may discover some things that they don't want you to see, for example, that they're using very old libraries, unpatched unmitigated with, with, even though they have known vulnerabilities, just because a lot of.

 Value the concept of if it's not broken, don't fix it.
 And it saves time on